 Explore careers, earn money, and gain experience

-As a co-op student, you'll typically spend 4 months as a full-time student and then 4 months working in a full-time co-op job relating to your studies.
+Co-op is available in most of Waterloo's 100+ programs.
+You'll typically spend 4 months as a full-time student and then 4 months working in a full-time co-op job relating to your studies.

 You can tailor your work experience by the types of jobs you apply to through our network of 7,000 employers who hire Waterloo co-op students.